JeffJetton/atari-examples/bbones/bbones1.md

 Pretty simple, eh?

-Next, we'll take advantage of some compiler features to spiff up our code a little bit!
+Next, we'll take advantage of some assembler features to spiff up our code a little bit!

 #### Next example: [bbones2.asm](./bbones2.md)